ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 }
 ```

 Our new functionality should work now, check it out yourself!
 It doesn't recognize if selected text is an abbreviation already, so if you select "WYSIWYG", the full title doesn't appear in the title input field.
-We'll change it in a couple of steps.
+We will change it in a couple of steps.

 ## Adding a command